I’ve seen poverty up close and personal.

 When a child becomes sponsored, the social worker first brings a mattress to their hut/house, so the child doesn’t have to sleep on a mat on the dirt floor.
 Uniforms are provided and so are food baskets for the families.
 Medical care and Christian education, too.
 And, yes, hard-boiled eggs – all given in the name of Jesus Christ.

 Most of all, friendship is part of the blessings of sponsorship.
-Friendship between the sponsor and the child; the teachers and the child; Jesus Christ and the child.
+A friendship between the sponsor and the child; the teachers and the child; Jesus Christ and the child.

 Do you want to be a friend to a child in Uganda?

 Sponsorship is only $35 a month and no overhead costs are subtracted-the entire amount goes to the child.
-You can learn more from Orphan’s Heart at https://orphansheart.org/
+You can learn more from One More Child formerly known as Orphan’s Heart at https://onemorechild.org

 More on Uganda to come.
-For now, I’m so grateful, too…for your partnership, prayers and your friendship.
+For now, I’m so grateful, too…for your partnership, prayers, and friendship.